aijaz/blog/content/posts/2012/09/2012-09-22-protecting-your-users-privacy.markdown

-title: "Protecting Your Users' Privacy"
+title: Protecting Your Users' Privacy
 date: 2012-09-22 07:43
 comments: false
 description: Here are the slides and links from my recent Blitz Talk on password security at SecondConf.